devgenius-vs/InsureShield--AI/README.md

 - **Feature Engineering:** Processed and transformed raw data into meaningful features for model training.
 - **Model Comparison:** Evaluated multiple models to identify the best-performing approach for fraud detection.

+Note: For a deeper understanding of our Product's novel aspects and Unique Selling Propositions (USPs), please refer to our Idea Submission Slides.
+It provides a comprehensive overview of each feature.